alex63rm/born2beroot/README.md

 # Born2beRoot

+!!!
+DISCLAIMER: This document is not a step by step guide.
+It summarizes the knowledge that I have acquired while doing this project.
+I encourage you to do your own tests and research before submitting your project, as it is the best way to learn.
+The content may be in English or Spanish, however, I suggest you to read it to get a better understanding of this project.
+Feel free to do pull request to improve the contents !!!

 ## RESUMEN

 Esta práctica es una introducción a la administración de sistemas.
 En esta prática se han interiorizado los principios de: